pocketzworld/creator-docs/pages/learn/studio/create/3d/post-processing-and-emissive-materials.md

 2. Add a **Volume Component** to _PostProc_ using the Inspector.
 3. Click **New** in the component properties to create a **Volume Profile**.
 4. Add a Bloom **Override**.
+5. Ensure the Bloom properties are enabled and the intesity is increased from 0.

 ### 2. Add a Camera